-Meaningful play can happen when children learn through their own efforts and choices.
+Pros: Meaningful play can happen when students learn through their own efforts and choices.
 Children continue to gain knowledge as they build upon what they have already learned and expand it.

-Educators are less likely to say “no” to a child in order ti steer them in a different direction.
+Cons: Educators are less likely to say “no” to a child in order to steer them in a different direction.